-Strategy Gallery
+Strategy Leaderboard

-Open Strategy Gallery →Core Concepts
+Open Strategy Leaderboard →Core Concepts

 Every strategy is built from a small set of composable pieces: